AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 - VoodooI2C for trackpad (works without need for GPIO pinning) and touchscreen.
 - VoodooRMI for some improvements: better trackpoint, no trackpad lag with trackpoint buttons.
 - YogaSMC for most Fn keys and other functionality.
-- Pen doesn't have pressure detection with VoodooI2C.
-There are third-party drivers.
+- Pen doesn't have pressure detection.
 - Middle trackpoint key works only as middle mouse button.
 See [acidanthera/bugtracker#2263](https://github.com/acidanthera/bugtracker/issues/2263).
 - Several keys require (re)mapping.
 Some Fn keys work even outside of OS, most will require YogaSMC and BrightnessKeys.

-VoodooRMI requires *only* VoodooRMI, RMII2C and bundled VoodooInput kexts.
+Note: VoodooRMI requires *only* VoodooRMI, RMII2C and bundled VoodooInput kexts.
 No VoodooSMBus parts.
 See kexts part of [README.md](../README.md).

 ## Pen